OfficialGoldenPixel/ezeelinux-script-collection/README.md

 **I'm still fixing some bugs**

+> brave-installer.sh

+*Added by OfficialGoldenPixel*

+Installs Brave browser, (see more at https://brave.com/)

 > nr

 This alias restarts Network Manager in Ubuntu and Linux Mint.
 It can be